DevilRyu/ACME_salary/README.md

 6) The name of the employee and the weekly salary are displayed on the console.

 ## Run instructions
-To run the program once cloned from git, the following command must be executed:
+To run the program once cloned from git, the following command must be executed in the console:
 * dotnet run